VeraSol works closely with market actors to help them make, source, and support quality off-grid solar solutions.

 CLASP improves the energy and environmental impacts of the appliances we use every day, accelerating our transition to a more sustainable world.

 Schatz Energy Research Center promotes the use of clean and renewable energy.
-The Center was established in 1989 and is affiliated with Humboldt State University’s Environmental Resources Engineering program.
+The Center was established in 1989 and is affiliated with Cal Poly Humboldt’s Environmental Resources Engineering program.

 International Finance Corporation—a sister organization of the World Bank and member of the World Bank Group—is the largest global development institution focused on the private sector in emerging markets.
 We work with more than 2,000 businesses worldwide, using our capital, expertise, and influence to create markets and opportunities in the toughest areas of the world.
 In fiscal year 2018, we delivered more than $23 billion in long-term financing for developing countries, leveraging the power of the private sector to end extreme poverty and boost shared prosperity.